Tonyyouyou/my_website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I am a master student at CLSP in Johns Hopkins University.
-I major in Electrical and Computer Engineering(Human Language Technology)
+I am a Ph.D. student at University of New South Wales supervised by Julien Epps<http://maestro.ee.unsw.edu.au/~julien/> and Beena Ahmed.
+Previous to this, I am a master's student at CLSP at Johns Hopkins University majoring in Human Language Technology.

 **My research interests:** Speech Processing,Multimodal,Quantum Machine Learning, Digital Health.